OpenSourceEconomics/econ-project-templates/_sources/organisation.txt

 This description may be a bit cryptic, but it says it all: Waf needs paths relative to the *wscript* where you define a task generator.
 This function returns it.
 You always need to supply three arguments:

     #.
 The build context (completely mechanical, always the same)
     #.
-The name of the directory you want to access.
+The key of the directory you want to access.
     #.
 The name of the file in the directory.
 If there is a further hierarchy of directories, separate directory and file names by commas.

 Let us look at *root/src/analysis/wscript* as an example again: